 • Cauliflower: I use 1 large head cauliflower, cut into 1 inch florets which will serve 4 as a side dish.

 • Oil: For the best nutty flavor I mix the spices with extra virgin olive oil.
+You also could use avocado oil.

 • Garlic: I use freshly minced garlic cloves for flavor, you could use garlic puree or frozen garlic in a pinch.

-• Spices: I flavor the olive oil with curry powder, cayenne red pepper and some crushed red pepper flakes.
+• Spices: I flavor the olive oil with curry powder, cayenne pepper and some crushed red pepper flakes.

 • Fresh Herbs: I like to garnish the cauliflower with some freshly chopped cilantro, you could also use fresh parsley or dill.